5th Battalion, King's Regiment (Liverpool)

 These units (except the 22nd) were consolidated on 27 December 1861 to form the eight-company 1st Lancashire RVC.
 The 14th (Edge Hill) Lancashire RVC of two companies was formed in the Edge Hill area on 10 November 1859 and known as the 2nd Sub-Division until December.
 It initially joined the 2nd Admin Battalion, but transferred to the new 1st RVC in December 1861.
 The 74th (St Anne's) Lancashire RVC formed in the St Anne's area on 2 July 1860 was also absorbed into the 1st Lancashire RVC in 1862.
 A cadet corps of the RVC was formed in April 1865, but disbanded in 1884.
+The Rev John Howson was appointed Honorary Chaplain in 1865, but later transferred to the 80th (Liverpool Press Guard) Lancashire RVC.

+Cardwell Reforms

+Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, volunteer battalions were brigaded with their local regular and Militia battalions.
+Sub-District No 13 (County of Lancashire) was formed in Northern District with headquarters at Liverpool and the following units assigned: